What is play and why are the different types of play and stages so important for a child’s overall development?

 This kind of play involves making up nonsense words and rhyming words.
 It starts before a child learns to converse.

-Also known as pretend play, dramatic play or make-believe play, this is the highest form of play and involves “acting out” ideas using objects and carrying out roles.
+Also known as pretend play, dramatic play or make-believe play, this form of play involves “acting out” ideas using objects and carrying out roles.

 Symbolic play, where objects are used to represent things, is also a type of fantasy play.